Most weather archives silently overwrite

 Raw-as-reported

 The rule is one line: the first observation for a given (station, observed_at, report_type) is final.
 No corrections, no overwrites, no backfills.
 If NWS issues a correction an hour later, the original number is still what the market settled on.
-So the original number is still what lives in the archive.
+So the original number is still the number the SDK returns for that as-of.

 Corrected-in-place (wrong)